-- 241 miles of Turnpike mainline plus interchange ramps, - 14 service plazas, configured in pairs at seven separate interchanges that average approximately 30 miles apart over the length of the road, - 31 toll plazas, including 2 mainline plazas and 29 ramp plazas, - 3 buildings for administration, telecommunication, and highway patrol, and - 8 maintenance buildings and facilities.
+- 241 miles of Turnpike mainline plus interchange ramps; - 14 service plazas, configured in pairs at seven separate locations along the mainline that average approximately 30 miles apart over the length of the road; - 31 toll plazas, including two mainline plazas and 29 ramp plazas; - Three buildings for administration, telecommunication and highway patrol; and - Eight maintenance buildings and facilities.

-Historical operating expenditures are shown in Table 15.
-Overall, Turnpike operating expenses have increased at an average annual rate of 0.6 percent from 2005 through 2015.
+Historical operating expenditures are shown in Table 16.
+Overall, Turnpike operating expenses have increased at an average annual rate of 0.6 percent from 2007 through 2018.
 The operating expense increased to \$111 million in 2007 and further increased to \$116 million through 2010.
 It dropped back to \$111 million in 2011 and has been stable since then with a temporary decrease to \$109 million in 2013.
 There was an increase of approximately 6 million in 2016 mainly due to the increase in pension expenses and employee health benefit costs.
-The total operating expenditures through October in 2017 is approximately \$98 million or 1.27% higher than the total through October in 2016.
+The total operating expenditures through September 2019 are approximately \$90 million or 2.5 percent higher than the total through September 2018.
 The main triggers for the variation are highlighted below:

 - On October 1, 2009, the Turnpike implemented a new toll collection system that included E-ZPass.
 In addition to E-ZPass, the Commission has gradually extended the use of 28 self-pay Automated Toll Payment Machines ("ATPM's") at 14 interchange locations.
 As a result of the new toll collection system and the introduction of ATPM's, cost reductions have been achieved through permanent decreases in total toll collector wages.
 The Commission also offered a Voluntary Separation Incentive Program ("VSIP").
 The 2010 Services and Toll Operation expense line item contained \$2.5 million in VSIP payments to toll collectors.
-These measurements combined with milder winter weather in the fall of 2011 resulted in a reduction of total operating expenses in 2011. - In 2013, the Commission has completed the replacement of 14 of its original 16 service plazas with newer and more modern structures; that replacement program started in June of 1999.
+These measurements combined with milder winter weather in the fall of 2011 resulted in a reduction of total operating expenses in 2011. - In 2013, the Commission completed the replacement of 14 of its original 16 service plazas with newer and more modern structures; that replacement program started in June of 1999.
 The service plazas located at Milepost ("MP") 49.0 in Lucas County have been demolished and there currently are no plans for their reconstruction.
-The overall operating expenses in 2013 has decreased largely due to lower fringe benefit expenses as a result of lower health insurance costs and lower workers' compensation costs.
+The overall operating expenses in 2013 decreased largely due to lower fringe benefit expenses as a result of lower health insurance costs and lower workers' compensation costs.
 The decrease was partially offset by increased snow and ice removal costs due to harsher winter weather in the year.